Your Personal Stag Do Expert

 When you submit an enquiry, we create your own personal stag do area.
 You can view and edit your event, invite guests, see who paid what and when, get maps, directions and a whole host of other things to make your life simple!

 Cheap beer and a relaxed attitude to life, set against jaw-dropping scenery: it goes without saying that Prague is well-worth Czeching out.

 Prague in a nutshell

-· Smack bang in the heart of Europe, with breathtaking UNESCO-recognised architecture. · Cheap, top-notch locally brewed beer like Staropramen and Budweiser Budvar. · A buzzing nightlife scene, with ample bars and clubs to get the party started.
+· Smack bang in the heart of Europe, with breathtaking views over the Vltava river. · Cheap, top-notch locally brewed beer like Staropramen and Budweiser Budvar. · A buzzing nightlife scene, with ample bars and clubs to get the party started.

 Prague Neighbourhood Guide

 Prague serves up a view of just about every imaginable architectural style and atmosphere, no matter which of its buzzing neighbourhoods you stay in.

 Staré MěstoIf Prague is all about medieval charm and history for you, then the Old Town Staré Město neighbourhood is the place to stay.
 Not only is it centrally located for many of the most popular traditional Czech-style watering holes, its higgedly-piggedly cobbled streets also lead to the Old Town Square, with its imposing Church of Our Lady before Týn and the curious Prague Orloj astronomical clock.